Are you trying to figure out whether or not to continue homeschooling through june?

 The Junior Ranger Program has enhanced our travel immensely and I want EVERY family I know to be aware of this incredible (and FREE!) opportunity.

-And if your budget and schedule don’t currently allow for visiting a national park, check out Webrangers, the online discovery area which offers interactive games and learning.
+And if your budget and schedule don’t currently allow for visiting a national park, check out Webrangers, the online discovery area that offers interactive games and learning.

 My family and I also discovered the Junior Canadian Rangers program when we took a trip to the Canadian Rockies.
 It was very similar to the program in the U.S. and was engaging, educational, friendly, and fun.